Causal Holography of Traversing Flows: On the trajectory spaces for traversally generic flows

-Since, by Theorem 5.1 from \cite{K1}, $\Gamma: X \to \mathcal T(v)$ is a weak homotopy equivalence and both spaces are $CW$-complexes, we conclude that $\Gamma$ is a homotopy equivalence. \end{proof}
+Since, by Theorem 5.1 from \cite{K1}, $\Gamma: X \to \mathcal T(v)$ is a weak homotopy equivalence and both spaces are $CW$-complexes, we conclude that $\Gamma$ is a homotopy equivalence \cite{Wh1}. \end{proof}

-{\bf Remark 2.3.} Most probably, $\mathcal T(v)$ is a compact $CW$-complex for any traversing and boundary generic (see Definition 2.1 from \cite{K1}) (and not necessary \emph{traversally} generic!) field $v$.
-However, for such fields, we do not have algebraic models for their interactions with boundary in the vicinity of a typical trajectory.
-So we do not know how to extend the previous arguments to a larger class of fields.
+{\bf Remark 2.3.} Most probably, $\mathcal T(v)$ is a compact $CW$-complex for any traversing and boundary generic (and not necessary \emph{traversally} generic) vector field $v$.
+However, for such vector fields, we do not have the ``open book" algebraic models (as in Fig. 2) for their interactions with boundary $\d_1X$ in the vicinity of a typical trajectory.
+So we do not know how to extend the previous arguments to a larger class of traversing vector fields. $\diamondsuit$